 If you are interested in attending this event, please contact your union to request more information.

-If you are the delegation lead then please make sure we have your mobile phone number, we will use this to contact you if needed.
+If you are the delegation lead then please make sure we have your mobile phone number.
+This will only be used by TUC staff during conference, for conference business, and will be deleted immediately following the end of conference.

 If you have any queries about the conference, please email your union contact in the first instance.
 The TUC provides all the essential information to unions, who are then responsible for keeping delegates informed.

-Visitors will be asked to submit their individual registration by 21 March no later than 4pm.
+Visitors will be asked to submit their individual registration by 4pm on 20 March.

 The TUC is keen to ensure that we provide equal access for all delegates, especially disabled delegates.

-Please tell the TUC whether you have access requirements by 21 March 2025, no later than 4pm.
+Please inform us if you have access requirements by 4pm on 20 March 2026.
 Please include this information when completing your registration.

 Please note that your union is responsible for providing hard copies of all documents.
 If you require documents in a specific format, please include this in your reasonable adjustments so we can pass this on to your union.

-The TUC will meet all access needs where reasonably practicable and if notified in time.
+The TUC will meet all access needs where reasonably practicable and if notified by the deadline.

 Out of hours childcare arrangements, to allow delegates with childcare responsibilities to attend fringe events can also be arranged up to 8pm.

-Delegates that are breast feeding are welcome to bring their children with them.
+Delegates that are breast feeding are welcome to bring their children into the conference hall with them.

 In line with the TUC commitment to equality, delegations will be asked to complete an online equality monitoring form as part of their individual registrations.